-USB CONNECTIONS
+USB AND ESATA CONNECTIONS

-A USB Storage device may be attached to any of the USB inputs.
+A USB or eSata Storage device may be attached to either of the USB inputs.
 These inputs are for reading storage devices only and should not be attached to a computer, iPod or other USB peripheral.
-Appropriate devices would include USB memory sticks and USB Hard Drives.
+Appropriate devices would include USB memory sticks and USB or eSata Hard Drives.